-The online ocumentation contains the following references guides:
+The online documentation contains the following references guides:

 - 1 The Hardware Guide: - □ Using Your Sony Notebook shows you how to use the standard components of your system.
-In this part of the manual you will also find out what you can do with a Memory Stick[TM]. - Connecting Peripheral Devices explains how you can add functionality by connecting various peripherals. - Getting Help explains the support options available to you, and offers basic troubleshooting tips. - Precautions provides facts and advice about using your notebook. - Glossary refers to terms used in this manual.
+In this part of the manual you will also find out what you can do with a Memory StickTM. - □ Connecting peripheral devices explains how you can add functionality by connecting various peripherals. - Getting help explains the support options available to you, and offers basic troubleshooting tips.